La Tène culture: Technology

-Close similarities have been noted between Caesar's description and shipwrecks discovered at Blackfriars in London (dating from the 2nd century AD) and at St Peter Port in Guernsey (dating from the 3rd century AD), which have been described as Romano-Celtic ships built according to a native Celtic tradition, distinct from that of the Mediterranean.
+Close similarities have been noted between Caesar's description and shipwrecks discovered at Blackfriars in London (dating from the 2nd century AD) and at St Peter Port in Guernsey (dating from the 3rd century AD), which are described as indigenous Romano-Celtic ships built according to a native Celtic tradition, distinct from that of the Mediterranean.
 McGrail (1995) suggests that the frame-first construction process of these ships represents a specific Celtic ship-building innovation.

 Wooden barrels bound with metal hoops were also invented by Celtic craftsmen during the La Tène period and gradually replaced the use of amphorae within the Roman empire from the 2nd century AD.